maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

     * via `CodecConfigurer#defaultCodecs`
 * Session cookies now have `SameSite=Lax` to protect against CSRF attacks:
   * See [OWASP page](https://www.owasp.org/index.php/SameSite) and [this article](https://scotthelme.co.uk/csrf-is-dead/).
+* Cookies are no longer adapted to cookie objects from the underlying server API, and are instead written to the `Set-Cookie` header directly because most servers don't support `sameSite`.
+This change includes validations to cookie attribute values that may differ slightly from similar validations previously applied by the server.
+The validations however do conform to the syntax from RFC 6265, section 4.1.
+See [#23693](https://github.com/spring-projects/spring-framework/issues/23693).
 * DSL enhancements:
   * DSL-style builder for `RouterFunction` without static imports ([sample](https://github.com/spring-projects/spring-framework/blob/91e96d8084acb7d92a1a2f086f30cd3381b26440/spring-webflux/src/test/java/org/springframework/web/reactive/function/server/RouterFunctionBuilderTests.java#L157-L179)).
   * Refined Kotlin router DSL.